Installation and SetupInstallation - Each User Installation - Multi-user Language Translations Personalize Your Templates

 Whenever you want to systematize expert decision making (of any kind)...

-to clearly define the decision-making logic that you want your Scheduler to use
+to clearly define the decision-making logic that you want your Scheduler to use to answer questions like:

 "What if we unexpectedly run out of orders?"